Sustainable Development Goals and Performance Measurement in Egypt

 Building upon all of these measurement systems, the state also created the Tafael project (in translation: Activation), which measures KPIs at the governorate level.

-Since measuring indicators at the national level does not truly reveal underlying issues at the regional one, the government has decided it needs to go deeper and seek out the problem at its root, instead of simply glossing over challenges superficially from national point of view.
+Since measuring indicators at the national level does not truly reveal underlying issues at the regional one, the government has decided it needs to go deeper and seek out the problem at its root, instead of simply glossing over challenges superficially from a national point of view.

 The Tafael project will collect data at the municipal level, by actively requesting it from each municipality.
-This not only spurs data collection, but data creation and management at a much more integrated level.
+This not only spurs data collection but data creation and management at a much more integrated level.